-I got sick and had to have surgery half way through nursing school and never finished.
+I got sick and had to have surgery halfway through nursing school and never finished.
 I had to find a job to pay my bills so I took a correspondence school course in writing.
 That I use but I don't get rich at it.
 I took a job as a housekeeper in a motel.
 I have done that on and off for around 28 years.
-I can clean some place with my eyes closed.
+I can clean someplace with my eyes closed.
 My body is older now and I don't move as well as I used to but still work as a housekeeper.
-Even when I was working if I looked for a better job mom would tell me that her and dad needed me to make sure they were okay at night as they were getting older.
-This soon cut my job to staying at home and playing caregiver.
+Even when I was working if I looked for a better job mom would tell me that she and dad needed me to make sure they were okay at night as they were getting older.
+This soon cut my job to staying at home and playing the caregiver.
 I cooked, cleaned and did the laundry.
-I had to get their meds and other things done too until Mom died of a heart attack one day.
+I had to get their meds and other things are done too until Mom died of a heart attack one day.
 I thought my days of being a caregiver were over that I could escape the weight.
 No such luck again.
-My father was diagnosed with Alzheimers and the doctor told me I had to stay living with Dad.
+My father was diagnosed with Alzheimer's and the doctor told me I had to stay living with Dad.

-I did find a part time job so I could have some time alone but sometimes Dad would follow me to work.
+I did find a part-time job so I could have some time alone but sometimes Dad would follow me to work.
 It was lucky I had told my employer what was going on.
 She would ask him in as I was a caregiver to a lady in her home.
 I cooked her supper, fed her horses and cleaned the house and got her ready for bed.
-I wasn't getting much sleep so it began to take it's toll on me, Soon Dad fell and was in the hospital.
+I wasn't getting much sleep so it began to take its toll on me, Soon Dad fell and was in the hospital.
 I was working at the time and dad had a stroke.
 I told my boss I was needed at the hospital immediately.
 She didn't understand.
 I tried to explain but told her I was leaving.
 Dad's Alzheimer's went into overdrive and I was needed more than ever and I still tried to work.
 I was for the first time on my own to make decisions and I was lost.
 No one had prepared me ever for this.

 I told you my life because I believe that we need to prepare our children for life before guess what?
 Here is life deal with it.
 I managed to adjust and even now am married.
 I wouldn't be where I am without a friend who stepped out of the shadows and helped.